-As the blast of ragweed pollen rings in the fall allergy season, anxiety over COVID-19 may start to soar because so many allergy symptoms overlap with the early signs of a viral infection.
+As the blast of tree pollen marks the beginning of spring, anxiety over COVID-19 may start to soar again because so many allergy symptoms overlap with the early signs of a viral infection.

 “There are multiple overlapping symptoms you see in COVID-19 and the common seasonal allergies,” said Dr. Alfred Iloreta, an assistant professor of otolaryngology at the Icahn School of Medicine at Mount Sinai in New York City.
 “In both you might experience coughing, overall fatigue, sore throat, congestion, shortness of breath, a runny nose and headaches.”